Strategic HR Management

 - Strategic vs Traditional HR Management –What Is The Difference?
 (Purdue University)

-- The Role of the Chief Human Resources Office in 2020 (HR Technologist)
+- The Role of the Chief Human Resources Office (HR Technologist)

 - Five Ways HR Really Can Impact Business Strategy (HR Dive)